 A great box makes your game stand out on a shelf, and a great tray makes setup and storage easier for players.
 The best way to start building your packaging components is with the Panda Template Generator found here.

 Two Piece Box

-You only get one chance to make a first impression, and the first impression of your game is often made with the box.
-Make sure that your box is at least 15mm larger in each dimension than your largest component so that each component can be easily removed.
+You only get one chance to make a first impression, and the first impression of your game is often the box.
+Ensure that your box is at least 15mm larger in each dimension than your largest component so that players can easily remove each piece.
 The box also needs to be large enough to contain all of the components together.
 Your contact at Panda can help you determine the best box size for your game.

 A magnetic box can make a great Kickstarter stretch goal or simply create a premium experience.
 Contact us for a template that matches your project.

 If your game consists of only cards and a paper sheet, the best container may be a lighter, one-piece tuck box.

 Cardboard trays help keep your components organized inside the box and help keep contents safe during shipping.
 If you would like your cardboard tray printed in full color, please request a template.

 Vacuum formed plastic trays are a deluxe method for keeping pieces organized for play and storage.
 Custom component containers are marvelous for storage and can also be a bank or resource reserve during the game.
 The wells of each keep everything in place while allowing for easy retrieval of their contents.